Boosting Simple Learners: Expressivity

 Thus, in either way there exists a halfspace $b\in \B$ as required.

-\begin{proof} The proof follows along the lines of Theorem 6.4 in the book by \cite{matousekDiscrepencyBook}.
+\begin{proof} The proof follows along the lines of \cite[Theorem~6.4]{matousekDiscrepencyBook}.
 The main difference is that we consider weighted discrepancy whereas the proof in \cite{matousekDiscrepencyBook} handles the unweighted case.
 We therefore describe the modifications needed to incorporate weights.

-Following \cite{matousekDiscrepencyBook} we restrict our attention to the $2$-dimensional case.
-The extension of our result to the general $d$-dimensional case is identical to the extension described in \cite{matousekDiscrepencyBook}{[}page 191{]}.
+Following \cite{matousekDiscrepencyBook} we restrict our attention to the $2$-dimensional case and to sets $A$ which are $n^{1/2}\times n^{1/2}$-regular grids.
+The extension of our result to the general $d$-dimensional case is identical to the extension described in \cite[page~191]{matousekDiscrepencyBook}.

 Let $A\subseteq\mathbb{R}^{2}$ be an $n^{1/2}\times n^{1/2}$ regular grid placed within the square $\mathcal{S}=[0,\frac{1}{4}]^2$.
 Let $c:A\rightarrow\{\pm 1\}$ and $p$ be a distribution over $A$.
-Our goal is to derive a halfplane $b$ such that $\disc_p(c;h)=\Omega(n^{-1/2-1/2d}) = \Omega(n^{-3/4})$ (as $d=2$).
+Our goal is to derive a halfplane $b$ such that $\disc_p(c;b)=\Omega(n^{-1/2-1/2d}) = \Omega(n^{-3/4})$ (as $d=2$).
 The derivation of $b$ is done via a probabilistic argument: that is, we define a distribution $\nu$ over halfplanes and show that on average, a halfplane drawn from $\nu$ satisfies the desired inequality.

 Following \cite{matousekDiscrepencyBook} denote by $\nu$ a motion-invariant measure on the set of lines which intersect $\mathcal{S}$.
 Note that $\nu$ is indeed a probability distribution, because the perimeter of $\mathcal{S}$ is $1$.
 By identifying every line with the upper\footnote{We may ignore vertical lines as their $\nu$-measure is $0$.} halfplane it supports, we view $\nu$ as a distribution over halfplanes.
 We will prove that